SalomePlatform/adao/doc/advanced.rst

 This section describes how to execute in console mode a YACS calculation scheme, obtained using the ADAO "Export to YACS" function.
-It uses the standard YACS console mode, wich will be briefly recall here (see YACS documentation for more information).
+It uses the standard YACS console mode, which will be briefly recall here (see YACS documentation for more information).

 The way to do that is as follows: